 The KVAA faculty includes professionals widely recognized as leaders in their fields.
 Many of these professionals speak at victim services conferences around the country and collectively bring decades of experience leading specialized crime victim service programs in the state.

 In addition to the faculty, KVAA offers a unique mentorship aspect.
 Each student will be paired with a mentor who is an established victim services professional in Kentucky.
 This is a highlight of the KVAA experience.

 Who should apply?

-We encourage individuals who work with victims of crime to attend.
-This includes paid (full or part time) staff from a variety of community based and system based programs and other allied professionals, such as law enforcement, health care providers, faith
+Individuals who work with victims of crime are encouraged to attend.
+This includes paid (full or part time) staff from a variety of community-based and systems-based programs and other allied professionals, such as law enforcement, health care providers, faith

 How Do I Apply?

-Click on the link below to begin the application process.
+Click on the link above to begin the application process.
 Please note that the application includes a personal statement where prospective students are asked to briefly state why they want to attend and how their participation will benefit them, their organization, and their community.

 The KVAA is supported with funding through the U.S. Department of Justice, Office of Justice Programs, Office for Victim of Crime, VOCA